 Not keeping it professional.
 Your resume should be as professional as any other persons, even if you're only applying for another babysitting job.
 Don't try to make your resume overly-cute by using brightly-colored paper, glitter, markers, images, or cutesy language and slang.
 There are subtle ways that you can inject your personality into your resume, but going over-the-top will most likely just get your resume tossed into the recycling bin.

 Including irrelevant information.
 You should edit each resume you send out to align it with the requirements of the job you're applying for.
-If you're applying for another childcare position, saying that you know how to change diapers is an awesome thing to have on your resume.
-But if you're applying to work in an office environment, it's a really strange tidbit about yourself to include.
+If you're applying for another childcare position, saying that you know how to change diapers is an awesome skill to have on your resume, but if you're applying to work in an office environment, it's a really strange tidbit about yourself to include.

 Including a photograph.
 Including a photo of yourself is the standard for a few professions like acting and modeling.
 You might have good intentions by including a photo of yourself with your resume, thinking that it will help show that you're a responsible and intelligent-looking person.
 But the vast majority of companies frown upon this.
 Having photos of candidates on resumes is a bit of an HR nightmare.

 On one hand, hiring staff might be accused of only picking a candidate because they were attractive.
 On the other hand, the company may worry that a candidate will accuse them of discrimination based on how they look if they don't get the job.
-So for that reason, let your text do the talking when it comes to your resume.
-Applying for jobs is one case where a picture isn't worth a thousand words.
+So for that reason, let your writing do the talking when it comes to your resume.

 Not proofreading.
 Most of the employers I've spoken to say they'll immediately skip over a resume once they see a typo.
 Make sure to go over your resume to check for spelling and grammar errors before you send it out.
 You can use free tools like Grammarly.
 It's good to get a second person to look at it too because they'll often catch things that you missed.